Skip to content

 • Audit log — policy decisions persist to policy_audit_log when policies are enabled.

-• Health/api/v1/health returns feature status and dependency reachability (Postgres, Neo4j, Redis, LLM provider).
+• Health/api/v1/health returns feature status and dependency reachability (Postgres, Context Engine, Redis, LLM provider).

 Where to go next